firesim/FireMarshal/docs/source/Tutorials/paralleljobs.rst

 ======================
 ``example-workloads/parallelJobs.yaml``

-FireMarshal is capable of running multiple jobs in parallel.
+FireMarshal is capable of running multiple networked jobs in parallel.
 To understand how this feature works, let's use the ``parallelJobs.yaml`` workload as an example.

 .. include:: ../../../example-workloads/parallelJobs.yaml
   :code: json